 The smokey and ever-so-slightly sweet flavor seals the deal on your standard Montreal bagel styles, sprinkled with so many sesame or poppy seeds they leave a trail in their wake, be it in the bag, on your lap, on the floor...

 Incidentally, that slightly sweet flavor?
-It's not the from the eggs which partially differentiate Montreal bagels from New York's, but from honey sweetening the water they bathe in for three minutes before going into the wood-fire oven.
+It's not from the eggs which partially differentiate Montreal bagels from New York's, but from honey sweetening the water they bathe in for three minutes before going into the wood-fired oven.
 And for some reason, there's little to no salt involved.

-As for the textbook New Yorker who insists Montreal bagels are too sweet, we say... to you, really?
-Coming from the nation with the most insane sweet tooth in the world?
+As for the textbook New Yorker who insists Montreal bagels are too sweet, we say to you, really?
 America puts sugar in everything and you're nitpicking over a teaspoon of honey?

 Those same New Yorkers probably haven't tasted an all-dressed Montreal bagel.
 The umami is real, folks.
 Or the pumpernickel bagel.
 Or the onion one.
 Or the garlic.
 Or the caraway seed.

 Montreal's bagel-makers don't devote feet of counter space to thirty different kinds of spread.
 It's because they don't need them.
 Cream cheese?
 That's for when you're eating all the mini cream cheese sandwich samples they set out on the counter, or when your Montreal bagel is a day old and you're toasting it, or when you're ordering the lox at Beautys.

 And for select New Yorkers claiming Montreal bagels are hard as cement after five minutes out of the oven?
 Please.
 Whatever bagels you're going on about are either more than two days old and/or you don't know how to seal your bagel bag.
 Work on that.
 Besides, all you've got to do to soften an oldie is pop it in the toaster oven at 200°F for ten minutes.
 Problem solved.